dart-lang/site-www/src/_tutorials/server/get-started.md

   title: Tutorials
 ---

-Follow these steps to start using Dart to develop web apps.
+Follow these steps to start using Dart to develop command-line & server apps.
 First you’ll play with Dart in your browser, no download required.
 Then you’ll install Dart and run a small program with the Dart VM.
-Finally, you will AOT-compile that program to native machine code.
+Finally, you'll AOT-compile that program to native machine code.

 ## 1. Play with a command-line app in DartPad